See above for my custom map, noting all my favorite murals and colorful spots in Baltimore.

 I have this thing where I now visit Cat Cafes in every city I go to.
 This isn’t 100% true but I have started racking up my experiences!
 As far as Cat Cafes go, Denver Cat Company rates really well.
-There is not a strong discernible “cat smell” and they had tons of ADOPTABLE cuties to play with, some of which were kittens!
+One thing I noticed was the lack of a strong discernible “cat smell” and they had tons of ADOPTABLE cuties to play with, some of which were kittens!
 There is also wifi and nice areas to sit, work & read.
 There is an $8 entrance fee to cover the cost of the foster program which I think is totally reasonable.
 Like most cat “cafes” in the US, this is not an actual cafe with meal service, although you can buy coffee, hot chocolate or snacks.

 This is a cute area where the cat cafe is and has some nice boutiques & vintage stores.
 Jolly Goods had a good mix of locally made art, gifts & clothing.
 SecondLove was also really cute – the interior had a really cool aesthetic and they had a really curated collection of designer and affordable consignment pieces.
 Lady Jones was a really nice boutique with a lot of trendy yet classy pieces that you could wear to work or out.